 Our nominating and corporate governance committee utilizes a variety of methods for identifying and evaluating nominees for directors.
 Our nominating and corporate governance committee has the duty of identifying individuals qualified to become members of the Board.
 Candidates may come to the attention of the nominating and corporate governance committee through current members of our Board, professional search firms, stockholders or other persons.
-These candidates will be evaluated by our nominating and corporate governance committee will consider properly submitted stockholder recommendations for candidates for our Board.
+These candidates will be evaluated by our nominating and corporate governance committee and may be considered at any point during the year.
+As described above, our nominating and corporate governance committee will consider properly submitted stockholder recommendations for candidates for our Board.
 Following verification of the stockholder status of persons recommending candidates, recommendations will be aggregated and considered by our nominating and corporate governance committee.
 If any materials are provided by a stockholder in connection with the recommendation of a director candidate, such materials will be forwarded to our nominating and corporate governance committee.
 Stockholder recommendations that comply with our procedures will receive the same consideration that our nominating and corporate governance committee nominees receive.